Spirulina – Nutrition, Health Benefits, Types, & Side Effects

 With the boom of the supplements industry in recent years, there is now a huge range of supplements that are readily available for consumption.

 However, with the substantial growth of the supplements industry, it can be challenging to distinguish between the supplements that are truly effective and the supplements which are nothing more than an experiment.

 Spirulina is a commonly used supplement that many believe can have a significant positive impact on health.
-This article will provide a review on potential benefits of taking spirulina.
+This article will provide a review of the potential benefits of spirulina.

-Spirulina is a cyanobacteria or “blue-green algae” which is safe human consumption.
-While it can be eaten as a whole-food in powder form, it is commonly taken in the tablet form.
+Spirulina is cyanobacteria or “blue-green algae” which is safe for human consumption.
+While it can be eaten as a whole food in powder form, it is commonly taken in tablet form.
 Spirulina typically grows in lakes and can even grow in conditions that would be far too extreme for other organisms.

 Spirulina contains a vast array of antioxidants, vitamins, and minerals, all of which are key for promoting health.
 One heaped teaspoon (7 grams) of spirulina contains the following nutrients: